-\ Students interested in classes at French universities, theatre and music schools should be aware that their calendars may vary from the SLC Program calendar.
+Students who are enrolled in courses at French universities, filmmaking, music, theatre schools, or in other specialized programs should be aware that their calendars differ from the SLC Program calendar.
 Students should verify specific dates before purchasing vacation or return tickets.
-Classes in dance and visual arts follow the SLC calendar.